Luxura/PFRPG_Feat_card/README.md

 Etape 3: In the "Arrangement field" chose the "Side by side or Front side only...".

 Etape 4: Click Generate.
-If nothing happen, you may need to click generate a second time with another "Arrangement option".
+If nothing happen, you may need to click generate a second or third time with another "Arrangement option", something something need to load (the project owner Crobi may have better answer).

 Etape 5: ???